velipso/sink/docs/lib.md

 The shell library is an extension available to sink scripts using the command line program.
 This allows sink to behave as a more fully featured language in a shell environment.

-These extentions might not be available when sink is embedded in other environments, depending on the host application.
+These extensions might not be available when sink is embedded in other environments, depending on the host application.

 TODO: this